Heather Unruh

-Heather Unruh (born June 28, 1968) is an American journalist and former television news anchor.
+Heather Unruh (born June 28, 1967) is an American journalist and former television news anchor.
 She worked for News Center 5 at WCVB for more than fifteen years.

+Unruh is also known for her involvement in deleting content from her son's phone following his criminal allegation of groping actor Kevin Spacey in the Massachusetts trial which took place on the island of Nantucket.

 Education

-Unruh is a 1986 graduate of Lincoln High School in Stockton, California and a 1989 graduate of DePauw University.
+Unruh is a 1985 graduate of Lincoln High School in Stockton, California and a 1989 graduate of DePauw University.

 Career

 Unruh went to WCVB in June 2001 after working at KFOR in Oklahoma City where she was early evening anchor and medical reporter.
 She has also worked at WVTM-TV in Birmingham, Alabama; both WBNG-TV and WMGC-TV in Binghamton, New York; and WVEU-TV in Atlanta.

 Unruh received four regional Emmy Awards for journalism, the Clarion Award from Women in Communications, Inc., and the Gracie Allen Award from the American Women in Radio and Television.
-Her last airdate was on October 14, 2016, and as of 2017 she was working on documentaries.
+Her last airdate was on October 14, 2016, and as of 2017 she has become a Fine Artist and active member of the Artists Association of Nantucket.

 Activism

 Unruh is an advocate for lung cancer awareness and has received multiple awards from the American Cancer Society and Uniting Against Lung Cancer.